- Home ›

 The cockpit has been spruced up with Recaro bucket seats upholstered in a combination of Mulan leather and suede microfiber, carbon fiber trim on the dashboard, the door panels and the center console as well as a model-specific instrument cluster.

-As with all modern Cadillacs, the ATS-V Coupe is fitted with the controversial CUE infotainment system, which is operated through a touchscreen interface in the center stack along with capacitive-touch controls.
+As with all modern Cadillacs, the ATS-V Coupe is fitted with the CUE infotainment system, which is operated through a touchscreen interface in the center stack along with capacitive-touch controls.
 Similar to tablet devices, it lets users tap, flick and swipe to control Bluetooth connectivity, entertainment and navigation functions while also providing access to weather information, local fuel prices, Pandora internet radio and more.

 Performance Data Recorder